 And truthfully, if you’re doing this RIGHT, it shouldn’t be rushed into one day.

 For the average person, this is a two-day project.

-I say ‘two days’ because if you’re properly cleaning your fireplace and letting it dry before starting the painting process, you’ll need to actually give it time to dry.
+I say ‘two days’ because if you’re properly cleaning your fireplace and letting it dry before starting the painting process, you’ll need to give it time to dry.

-And depending on the amount of scrubbing you need to do and how wet the brick ends up being after cleaning and rinsing it, your drying time can vary from a few hours to about 16-24 hours.
+Depending on the amount of scrubbing you need to do and how wet the brick ends up being after cleaning and rinsing it, your drying time can vary from a few hours to about 16-24 hours.

 You can always speed up the drying process by opening up a few windows or running a fan in the room where your rinsed brick is drying, but you don’t want to paint wet brick ever.

-Okay, now on to the fun stuff…
+Okay, now onto the fun stuff…

 What You Need To Paint A Fireplace